ROCm/rocm-install-on-linux/docs/install/3rd-party/dgl-install.rst

 	.. tab-item:: Option 2: Bare metal

                Install on bare metal.
-Check :ref:`system-requirements` and install ROCm using the directions in the  :ref:`rocm-install-overview` section.
+Check :ref:`system-requirements` and install Pytorch ROCm using the directions in the  :ref:`rocm-install-overview` section.

                a.
 Install ``torch``, ``torchvision``, and ``torchaudio``, as specified in the